Scar Symmetry

 Scar Symmetry is a Swedish melodic death metal band from Avesta, formed in 2004.
-The band has released six albums, with seven released singles.
+The band has released seven albums, with seven released singles.
 They are signed to Nuclear Blast Records.

 History

 Formation and Symmetric in Design (2004−2005)

 Formed in April 2004, Scar Symmetry came together during the band Altered Aeon's recording session at Jonas Kjellgren's Black Lounge Studios by guitarists Jonas Kjellgren, Per Nilsson and drummer Henrik Ohlsson.
 That same month, vocalist Christian Älvestam and bassist Kenneth Seil joined the band, which then recorded a demo for the song "Seeds of Rebellion" which helped the band get a recording contract with Cold Records (a subsidiary of Metal Blade Records).

 In July 2004, the band entered Black Lounge Studios to begin recording its debut album, Symmetric in Design.
 It followed it up by playing festivals in Europe, as well as touring with Soilwork, Hypocrisy, and One Man Army.